SoccerStatsUS/s2/README.md

 Create a team ranking system based on the scores.

-Migrate to postgresql.
-SQLite doesn't support unique constraints.
-Also, this will allow geoDjango support.

 # Are a stat and a standing the same thing?

-Pretend a standing is a managerial statistic.

-Each one can have:

-Player, Team, Competition, Season, Nothing attached; presumably we could map goals or games played or whatever to standings.

-Games maps directly to games played.

-Relationship between goals, goals for?

-Stats can obviously not have a player.
-Team Stats, League Stats,

-goals_for can represent either minutes gf or games played gf, whereas w/l/t represent only games played.

-Probably need to think about the game stat (stat for one player for one game, or stat for one game or whatever.
-Just another kind of stat.
-Can just apply game to stat also.

-# Homepage

-Homepage should have:
-1. Today's games
-2. Yesterday's scores
-3. Ongoing competitions (MLS, MLS Playoffs, US Open Cup, CONCACAF)

-Team Detail should have recent scores graph.

 #### Bugs